-The emergence of Cloud computing, and the ever growing importance of data in applications, has given birth to a whirlwind of new data models [19, 24] and languages.
-Whether they are developed under the banner of "NoSQL" [12, 35], for BigData Analytics [5, 18, 28], for Cloud computing [3], or as domain specific languages (DSL) embedded in a host language [21, 27, 32], most of them share a common subset of SQL and the ability to handle semistructured data.
+The emergence of Cloud computing, and the ever growing importance of data in applications, has given birth to a whirlwind of new data models [17, 22] and languages.
+Whether they are developed under the banner of "NoSQL" [28, 33], for BigData Analytics [6, 16, 26], for Cloud computing [4], or as domain specific languages (DSL) embedded in a host language [19, 25, 30], most of them share a common subset of SQL and the ability to handle semistructured data.
 While there is no consensus yet on the precise boundaries of this class of languages, they all share two common traits: (i) an emphasis on sequence operations (eg, through the popular MapReduce paradigm) and (ii) a lack of types for both data and programs (contrary to, say, XML programming or relational databases where data schemas are pervasive).
-In [21, 22], Meijer argues that such languages can greatly benefit from formal foundations, and suggests comprehensions [7, 33, 34] as a unifying model.
+In [19, 20], Meijer argues that such languages can greatly benefit from formal foundations, and suggests comprehensions [8, 31, 32] as a unifying model.
 Although we agree with Meijer for the need to provide unified, formal foundations to those new languages, we argue that such foundations should account for novel features critical to various application domains that are not captured by comprehensions.
 Also, most of those languages provide limited type checking, or ignore it altogether.
 We believe type checking is essential for many applications, with usage ranging from error detection to optimization.
 But we understand the designers and programmers of those languages who are averse to any kind of type definition or annotation.
-In this paper, we propose a calculus which is expressive enough to capture languages that go beyond SQL or comprehensions.
+In this article, we propose a calculus which is expressive enough to capture languages that go beyond SQL or comprehensions.
 We show how the calculus adapts to various data models while retaining a precise type checking that can exploit in a flexible way limited type information, information that is deduced directly from the structure of the program even in the absence of any explicit type declaration or annotation.